A prey has to run faster than a predator or it will be a meal. A predator must run faster than its prey or it dies of hunger.

 Leopard is having strong retractable claws that help them to climb on trees as well as jump to a long distance.
 African Leopard is considered one of the endangered species of the world.

-But you can encounter one of them during Tanzania Safaris.
+But you can encounter one of them during Tanzania Safari Tours.

 These species of animals mostly depend on other prey, and also known as painted hunting dogs.
 Among all the predators the African wild dogs are having the highest success rate.